cpsc3220/project1/TaskA/README.md

 ## General Advice

+- Design first before writing the code.
+Prepare some use/test cases, break the task into serveral smaller tasks, and think about what data structure serves the tasks better than others.

 - Start small, and get things working incrementally.
 For example, first get a program that simply reads in the input file, one line at a time, and prints out what it reads in.
+After each stage, test the code to make sure it works as expected.
 Then, slowly add features and test them as you go.

-- Testing is critical.
+- Testing is crucial.
 One great programmer said you have to write 5-10 lines of test code for every line of code you produce; testing your code to make sure it works is crucial.
 Write tests to see if your code handles all the cases you think it should.
 Be as comprehensive as you can be.
-Of course, when grading your projects, we will be.
-Thus, it is better if you find your bugs first, before we do.

-- Use git/github to backup version of your work!
-That is its purpose.
+- Use git/github to save each version of your work!

 **Submission**
 -   The last commit to the `master` branch before the deadline will be treated as the submission.
 You may chose to do your work on another branch, but be sure to merge it with master before the deadline.